casper-network/docs-archive/implementation/serialization-standard.rst

 This key type is used specifically for accounts in the global state.
-All accounts in the system must be stored under an account identity key, and no other type.
+All accounts in the system must be stored under an account identity key, and no other types.
 The 32-byte identifier which represents this key is derived from the ``blake2b256`` hash of the public key used to create the associated account (see :ref:`Accounts <accounts-associated-keys-weights>` for more information).